About Us

 Manager

-Sharron has two grown sons and a teenage daughter.
-She is also a keen gardener with an allotment in Gulval, and has a soft spot for donkeys.
+Sharron has two grown sons and a teenage daughter, and is a keen gardener with an allotment in Gulval.
+She also has a soft spot for donkeys and her whippet fur baby, Audrey.

 Kerrie Cox